MCZhi/Expert-Prior-RL/README.md

 python plot_results.py sac left_turn success
 ```

-7. Run test.py to test the trained policy in the testing situations.
+7. Run test.py to test the trained policy in the testing situations, along with Envision to visualize the testing process at the same time.
 You need to specify the algorithm and scenario, and the file path to your trained model.
-You can start Envision to visualize the testing process at the same time.
 ```shell
 scl run --envision test.py sac roundabout train_results/roundabout/sac/Model/Model_328_3.3651.h5
 ```